Hiking, birdlife and photography trip to the Aragonese Pyrenees

 |NOT INCLUDED||Drinks with meals|

-If you’re a lover of dramatic wild places, of rare birds of prey and also of photography, you’ll be bowled over by this spectacular and unique guided trip which combines hiking, birdlife and photography in the Spanish Pyrenees.
+If you’re a lover of dramatic wild places, of rare birds of prey and also of photography, you’ll be bowled over by this spectacular and unique guided trip which combines hiking, birdlife observations and photography in the Spanish Pyrenees.

 This exceptional wildlife experience takes place in the outstanding and unusual environment of the Haut Aragonese Pyrenees and the Ordesa and Monte Perdido National Park.

-The area is characterised by deep, steep-sided limestone gorges and inaccessible, rugged cliff faces which will take your breath away.
+The area is one of deep, steep-sided limestone gorges and inaccessible, rugged cliff faces which will take your breath away.

 You may see bee-eaters who will be making their journey North from their winter quarters in Africa or possibly even wall-creepers who head up to these higher altitudes in the Springtime.

 The sheer limestone cliff faces and steep gorges of the National Park provide an ideal breeding environment for countless bird species.
 However, it’s the birds of prey that are the stars of the show here.

 Peregrine falcons, golden eagles, Egyptian vultures, black vultures and particularly the threatened bearded vulture (aka the Lammergeier) settle here each Spring to raise their young.

 What’s more, the Spanish authorities chose this rugged area for a bearded vulture reintroduction and breeding programme.
 The ongoing programme is highly successful and we can now count over 50 breeding pairs in the area.